Lennolium/swiftGuard/README.md

 - __Discrete:__ Operates in the macOS system tray, minimizing interruptions.
-- __Customizable:__ Allows users to configure various settings, including action (shutdown/hibernate), countdown timer and whitelist.
+- __Customizable:__ Allows users to configure various settings, including action (shutdown/hibernate), countdown timer and auto start.
 - __Lightweight:__ Designed to consume minimal system resources for optimal performance.
-- __Privacy:__ Does not require an internet connection, ensuring the privacy of your data.
+- __Privacy:__ Only connects to the internet to check for updates at startup.
 - __Open Source:__ Provides transparency and
   allows community contributions for continuous development.